 Member of The International Bar Association

 Gulamani-Abdulla & Co., was founded by Jenny Gulamani-Abdulla, a member of the International Bar Association and a Registered Canadian Immigration Consultant recognized by the Federal, Provincial and Territorial Governments of Canada.
-Jenny has been practicing immigration for almost 25 years and brings a wealth of experience to clients worldwide.
+Jenny has been practicing immigration for over 25 years and brings a wealth of experience to clients worldwide.

-At Gulamani-Abdulla & Co., Immigration to Canada is not only about providing a consultation, assessing the individual case, preparing the forms, compiling the facts and submitting the file.
+At Gulamani-Abdulla & Co., Immigration to Canada has never been only about providing a consultation, assessing the individual case, preparing the forms, compiling the facts and submitting the file.
 It is about changing lives of individuals and affecting families in a way that will forever touch them.
 Our firm takes the time to provide professional services and knowledgeable advice on immigration matters while earning the clients' trust in an ethical manner.

 Jenny was named One of Canada's Most Powerful Women by the Women's Executive Network in Canada in 2013.
 She was also titled "Iconic Woman Creating a Better World For All" at the Women Economic Forum (WEF) in India in 2017.
 In 2017, she co-founded the Canadian Federation For Citizenship.